arrow-left

 From April-July 2021 they ran a trial presenting its 'pledge page' options in three slightly different ways.
 Considering 'clicks on any button' as the outcome, and a Bayesian 'preponderance of evidence' standard...

 Getting people to take the GWWC pledge may be seen as an important outcome on its own.
-It on getting people engaged in the Effective Altruism community and other EA activities, such as EA career impact decisions.
+It may have a causal impact on getting people engaged in the Effective Altruism community and other EA activities, such as EA career impact decisions.

 GWWC: How can we present pledge options to maximize positive outcomes (pledges, fulfillment)?